edamametechnologies/edamame_posture_action/README.md

 - `edamame_domain`: EDAMAME Posture domain (required to start the process in the background)
 - `edamame_pin`: EDAMAME Posture PIN (required to start the process in the background)
 - `edamame_id`: EDAMAME identifier suffix (required when starting the process in the background)
+- `edamame_policy`: EDAMAME policy name that the device must comply with (the action will fail if the device does not comply)
+- `edamame_minimum_score`: Minimum score that the device must achieve (the action will fail if the device does not achieve the minimum score)
+- `edamame_mandatory_threats`: Comma-separated list of mandatory threats that the device must not exhibit (the action will fail if the device detects these threats)
+- `edamame_mandatory_prefixes`: Comma-separated list of mandatory tag prefixes covering threats that the device must not exhibit (the action will fail if the device does not have the prefixes)
 - `auto_remediate`: Automatically remediate posture issues (default: false)
 - `skip_remediations`: Remediations to skip (comma-separated)
 - `network_scan`: Scan network for critical devices and capture network traffic (default: false)